 If we think about traditional gender roles and behaviours, we can broadly class them as “masculine” and “feminine”.
 This covers the career someone has, how they act, talk, dress and look.

-Secondly, the concept of traditional notions of masculine and feminine is what gives rise to a lot of cliches.
+Secondly, the concept of traditional notions of masculine and feminine is what gives rise to a lot of cliches and stereotypes.
 However, as a society, we are now increasingly aware of the fact that “masculine/feminine” traits, physical gender and sexual orientation are three different things.

 The Virgin, The Mother, The Slut